kubernetes-retired/service-catalog/docs/proposals/default-service-plans.md

 ```

 Yielding a final service instance.
-Notice that the default location parameter value "eastus" was overridden to "westus" and persisted in the status field.
+Notice that the default location parameter value "eastus" from the class was overridden by the instance to "westus" and also the "backup-schedule" parameter from the plan was merged with the class defaults as well.
+The entire final set of parameters were persisted on the instance.
+From this point forward, the instance manages its parameters independently of the defaults on the class+plan, just as Service Catalog works today.

 ```yaml